d-bl/GroundForge-help/docs/snow-mix/index.md

 * The gallery of recipes has the dark blue snowflake in the thread diagrams of figure (a) and (b).
 * Click or tap on it in the gallery and the content of the recipe box should change.
-* Click the dark blue hexagon.
+* Click the dark blue hexagon and the diagrams change.
 * Hover over the center of the spider as shown in figure (a), an ID 'b12' popped up when the screenshot was made.
 You might see another value.
-* Hover over the stitches in the zigzag of figure (b) until you see the start of the ID shown in figure (b): 'b1'.
+* Hover over the stitches in the zigzag trail of figure (b) until you see the start of the ID shown in figure (b): 'b1'.
-  Note that the zigzag may have just three or four stitches for other recipes.
+  Note that the zigzag trail may have just three or four stitches for other recipes.
 * Click the stitch to check the color disappears from the desired stitch in the thread diagram.
-* In this case we clicked the fourth stitch of the zigzag in figure (b), the zigzag starts on the right (with the black dot) as specified in the recipe box.
+* In this case we clicked the fourth stitch of the trail in figure (b).
+In this case, the trail starts on the right (with the black dot) as specified in the recipe box.
-  The ID's in the zigzag can be quite erratic so do your own counting.
+  The ID's in the trail can be quite erratic so do your own counting.
-* Note that figure (a) adds a two to the id in figure (b).
+* Note that figure (a) adds a two to the ID in figure (b).
 As the application starts with zero that means it is the third action.
   Note that a _t_ counts as two actions: twist left plus twist right.
 * The recipe was _lc,crc,ctc,lcrcl,ctc,crc,c,r_, the fourth stitch is _lcrcl_ as we saw on the tooltip in figure (b).
   We have to remove the third action which is the _r_.